Wall Street ends higher as corporate earnings season kicks off - ExBulletin

 Treasury yields rose.
 The 10-year Treasury yield rose to 3.50% from 3.45% Thursday night.
 This yield helps set the rates for mortgages and other loans that are crucial to large parts of the economy.
 The two-year yield, which tends to move more in line with Fed expectations, fell from 4.15% to 4.21%.

-A report released on Friday morning showed that US consumers have lowered their inflation expectations for the year ahead to 4%, which is the lowest reading of April 2021.
-Expectations to long-term inflation rates, meanwhile, remain stuck in the narrow range of 2.9%. at 3.1% they have been for 17 of the past 18 months, according to preliminary results from the University of Michigan survey.
+A report released on Friday morning showed that US consumers have lowered their inflation expectations for the year ahead to 4%, the lowest figure since April 2021.
+Long-term expectations in As for inflation, they remain stuck in the narrow range of 2.9%. at 3.1% they have been for 17 of the past 18 months, according to preliminary results from the University of Michigan survey.

 The Federal Reserve has been keen to keep these numbers low.
 Otherwise, it could cause a vicious circle that would only make inflation worse.
 Consumers might begin to accelerate their purchases in the hope of anticipating rising prices, for example, which would only push prices higher.